 - Acted for a Swiss oil major in an SIAC arbitration against a Singapore biodiesel producer in a dispute relating to a long-term supply contract.
 Arbitration proceedings have been commenced.
 Successfully applied to the High Court of Singapore for an interim injunction restraining the Singapore party from calling on the Stand-by Letter of Credit furnished by the Swiss party on the grounds of fraud and unconscionability.
 Successfully applied to the Singapore Courts to enforce certain interim awards made by the Tribunal;

-- Successfully defended a CIETAC arbitration claim against the Chinese subsidiary of one of the leading Italian manufacturers/exporters of construction equipment by a Chinese company.
-Related to the matter, also represented the client in relation to its negotiations with the Chinese government on the quantum of compensation in respect of proposed legal expropriation of land owned by the company in Shanghai; and
+- Acted in the defence of a CIETAC arbitration claim against the Chinese subsidiary of one of the leading Italian manufacturers/exporters of construction equipment by a Chinese company.
+Related to the matter, also represented the client in relation to its negotiations with the Chinese government on the quantum of compensation in respect of proposed legal expropriation of land owned by the company in Shanghai;

-- Acted for a Chinese commodities trading house against a commodities trading houses in Singapore in an SIAC arbitration commenced against it.
-Successfully argued on behalf of the Respondent, as a preliminary issue, that there was no ‘arbitration agreement’ between the parties.
+- Acted for a Chinese commodities trading house against an Indonesian commodities trading group in an SIAC arbitration commenced against it.
+Successfully argued on behalf of the Respondent, as a preliminary issue, that there was no ‘arbitration agreement’ between the parties;

 Edmund is consistently singled out for his expertise in dispute resolution by various legal publications.
 In the 2013 edition of Asialaw Profiles, he is described as “a rising star” with his clients lauding his “incisive understanding of complex cases…” In the latest 2018 edition of the publication, he is also lauded for his “good knowledge of all available dispute resolution [processes] in the region” and being “good at picking up nuances and anticipating issues that sometimes even commercial people take for granted”.
 He is also highly recommended as a “leading” dispute resolution lawyer in Singapore by Asialaw Leading Lawyers 2014 to 2017 and as a “Local Disputes Star, Singapore” by Benchmark Litigation Asia-Pacific 2013.